jakubriegel/kotlin-shell/readme.md

 ### detaching
 #### detaching overview
 Detached process or pipeline is being executed asynchronous to the shell.
 It can be attached or awaited at any time.
-Also all of not-ended detached jobs will be awaited after the end of the script before finishig `shell` block.
+Also all of not-ended detached jobs will be awaited after the end of the script before finishing `shell` block.

 #### detaching process
 To detach process use `detach()` function: